 To understand SIM cards and GSM (Global System for Mobile Communications) phones, you need to understand how cell phones work overseas (and why they may not work for you and your U.S. cell phone).

-The problems with using a U.S. cell phone abroad are these:
+The problems with using a U.S. cell phone abroad include the following:

-- If you've got a locked GSM phone contracted with a US company (like Verizon), making phone calls overseas on your cell phone can be done but may be horrendously expensive because you're roaming from the US.
+- If you have a locked GSM phone contracted with a U.S. company (such as Verizon), making phone calls overseas on your cell phone can be done but might be horrendously expensive because you're roaming from the United States.

 In other words: it's a small card that you place into your phone that allows you to connect to a network, and therefore make phone calls or use the internet.